 Yes, the hips have muscles 🙂 Very important ones for skiing too!
-Weak hip muscles or muscular imbalances around the hips will transfer stress to the lower back when skiing, so this is an important part of the solution to get back to pain free skiing.
+Weak hip muscles or muscular imbalances around the hips will transfer stress to the lower back when skiing, so this muscle group is an essential part of the solution to get back to pain free skiing.

-You can also work the lower back by doing variations of hyperextensions, supermans and bridges.
+You can work the lower back by doing variations of hyperextensions, supermans and bridges.
 My training videos Get Fit To Hit The Slopes will be a good match for you to return to skiing pain free as it combines hip and core strengthening along with the leg exercises.

 Hamstring stretching example